kapil-malviya/learning-Django/README.md

 # Django Repository

-Welcome to the "django-practice" repository!
+Welcome to the "django" repository!
 This repository serves as a learning resource for mastering Django web development.
 It contains a series of basic Django projects that cover essential concepts, each designed to help you understand and practice different aspects of web application development using Django.